practicalDeveloper/TypeScript_Arkanoid/README.md

   ...
  }
  ```
- ## The classes of game elements
+ ## The classes for game elements
- A bat element with properties like width, height and image of it.
+ A bat element with properties like width, height, position and image of it.

   ```TypeScript
  export default class Bat {